Yogesh-K-Matkar/react_concept_react_app/README.md

     ```

-    1. useRouteError:- This hook provides error details, meaning the cause of the error, which gives details of the Type Of Error and error, status, statusText, etc.
+    1. **useRouteError**:- This hook provides error details, meaning the cause of the error, which gives details of the Type Of Error and error, status, statusText, etc.

         Syntax:-